xpack/web-llvm/website/docs/api/classes/anonymous-codegenprepare-cpp--codegenprepare.md

 </div>
 <div class="doxyMemberDoc">

-<p>Rewrite GEP input to gather/scatter to enable <a href="/web-llvm/docs/api/classes/llvm/selectiondagbuilder">SelectionDAGBuilder</a> to find a uniform base to use for ISD::MGATHER/MSCATTER.</p>
+<p>Rewrite GEP input to gather/scatter to enable <a href="/web-llvm/docs/api/classes/llvm/selectiondagbuilder">SelectionDAGBuilder</a> to find a uniform base to use for <a href="/web-llvm/docs/api/namespaces/llvm/isd/#a22ea9cec080dd5f4f47ba234c2f59110ab4685260a7e506fe51f17d9b600349c8">ISD::MGATHER</a>/MSCATTER.</p>

 <p><a href="/web-llvm/docs/api/classes/llvm/selectiondagbuilder">SelectionDAGBuilder</a> can only handle a 2 operand GEP in the same basic block or a splat constant vector.
 The 2 operands to the GEP must have a scalar pointer and a vector index.</p>